PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     cmd.Parameters["@id"].Value = idGeoFence;
 \end{lstlisting} \

 There are two ways of executing a SqlCommand, with or without a query.
 Commands that are executed without a query do not return anything upon execution.
 This is used for operations or procedures that do not involve a SELECT statement.
 Commands can be executed with a query in several ways, with a *SqlDataReader* being the most frequent one.
 A data reader provides the ability to iterate over every row of the returned table and process the data.
 After a command is executed and the query, if existing, is processed the connection is closed again to prevent any possible memory leaks.
-Both operations are described in Listing 2.10.
+Both operations are described in listing 2.10.

 \begin{lstlisting}[caption=Executing a command with and without query, label=lst:adoQuery, language={[Sharp]C}]
     // Reading every selected row to get geofences